The Fraught Problem of Resolving Fire Safety for Aluminium Composite Cladding Products

 Part of the attraction of the preferred pathway to compliance under the DTS provisions and the new full scale testing process, will be that the inherent risk factor of imposing independent judgment on an AHJ will be eliminated, and there would be no need for third party certification.

 If ACPs can be reliably tested and assessed as safe and compliant then there is little reason they cannot be used, as they are (widely) in foreign markets.
 If they cannot be safely used, apart from risks to life there will be significantly negative consequences for Architects, who currently specify the use of exterior cladding in their designs, builders and developers, building surveyors and a range of other industry stakeholders.
 This includes those who rely on the ACP industry for employment.

 Many will know that the problems of ACP reform have been referred to a Senate Committee.
 While this may result in the banning of certain cladding products from the Australian market, this does not solve the problem of the perhaps tens of thousands of buildings across Australia that are currently clad with unsafe cladding products.
 Such buildings will need to be regularly audited to ensure that their fire systems are perfectly ‘up to scratch’, as a minimum.

-Given the events at the Lacrosse apartments almost 3 years ago, and the number of buildings constructed using composite cladding materials, everyone needs to be secure in the knowledge that the products are reliable and safe.
+Given the events at Grenfell Tower last year, and the number of buildings constructed using composite cladding materials, everyone needs to be secure in the knowledge that the products are reliable and safe.
 It is submitted therefore that as this discussion first started in 2010 in the ACT, that Australia-wide reform to the Building Code in this area is well overdue.

 Lovegrove & Cotton Lawyers to the building industry